symonk/symonk.github.io/_posts/2017-07-22-quality-assurance-questions-answers.md

 Usually a lot of automation is targetted towards regression testing.

 **The Bug/Defect life cycle**
-Typically when defects are discovered they will recorded in the defect tracking software and start their life as state: New.
+Typically when defects are discovered they will be recorded in the defect tracking software and start their life as state: New.
 From New they can become four different states, Duplicate; Rejected; In-progress; On-Hold.
 Duplicate (if another related defect already exists); Rejected (if the developer/PO deem it not a defect); On-Hold (if its out of scope but we may look at it later); In-Progress (if it has been accepted and work to correct is underway);

 From In-Progress it can then (once committed) be marked as Committed, once a build has been deployed to the testing environment, the defect can then be marked as Ready-For-Testing.
 From this point the tester can retest the defect/impacted areas and deem the defect to be either: Done/Closed (when it has passed QA) or Re-Opened (If the implemented fix, does not fix the issue).